podcasting icon

 Equipment tips

-• It is often helpful to wear over the ear headphones when recording, so that you can more easily hear any background noises that you do not want to be recorded.
+• We recommend over the ear headphones when recording, so that you can more easily hear any background noises that you do not want to be recorded.

 • Speak clearly and articulate your words, but try to speak conversationally, as if speaking to a friend.
 If you are sitting in a chair, try to sit up straight.
 Some people prefer to stand while recording, as this can help to give more energy to your voice.